 Duke Farms is located on private property.
-While we try to extend every consideration to individuals and groups wishing to photograph at Duke Farms, these activities must not interfere with normal operations or compromise the safety of our visitors, the quality of our habitats, our structures and other infrastructure.
+While we try to extend every consideration to individuals and groups wishing to informally photograph at Duke Farms, these activities must not interfere with normal operations or compromise the safety, the convenience of our visitors, the quality of our habitats, the quality of the visitor experience, our structures and other infrastructure.

 Duke Farms reserves all rights for photographic reproduction of Duke Farms Property.

 Recreational photography may be conducted in designated areas without an appointment and free of charge.
 Portraits of any kind done by a professional photographer are not considered recreational photography.
 A courtesy call or group form is requested if groups or classes plan to visit.
 Any groups or classes that charge a fee are considered to be a professional group and commercial photography and therefore not permitted.